NativeScript/docs/content/guide/core/file-system.md

 description: Work with the device file system
 ---

-The FileSystem module provides high-level abstractions for file system entities such as files, folders, known folders( the entry to the device file system), paths, separators, etc.
+The FileSystem module offers easy-to-use tools for working with files and folders in a computer's file system.
+It provides helpful functions for managing files, folders, paths, and separators, etc.

 ## How to use the FileSytem module